Know your MITRE: Frameworks for simplifying cybersecurity

 MITRE D3FEND

-MITRE D3FEND is a shield used globally for building a countermeasure knowledge base that defines key cybersecurity defense concepts and how they connect.
+MITRE D3FEND is a countermeasure knowledge base that defines key cybersecurity defense concepts and how they connect.
+It structures how defenders prevent, detect, contain, deceive, and recover across the full lifecycle of an attack.

 MITRE CAPEC

-The Common Attack Pattern Enumeration and Classification (CAPEC™) is the enemy’s playbook of repeating battle formations, providing a publicly available catalog of attack patterns that show how attacks are constructed step by step to exploit weaknesses.
+CAPEC provides a publicly available catalog of attack patterns that show how attacks are constructed step by step to exploit weaknesses.

 MITRE CVE